Tax Facts

 The Australian Taxation Office (ATO) web site provides instructions on lodging and paying activity statements.
 Detailed instructions are provided for each of the different tax obligations:

-- Businesses with GST turnover of $75,000 or more must register for GST and need an ABN to do this
+- Businesses with GST turnover of $75,000 or more must register for GST and need an ABN to do thi

 - Non-profit organisations with GST turnover of $150,000 or more must register for GST and need an ABN to do this